Zush vs NameQuick: AI File Renamer Comparison

 Migration tip

-If you are coming from NameQuick to Zush: install Zush, run the 5-file demo on a sample folder, then buy Pro for $10.
+If you are coming from NameQuick to Zush: install Zush, run the 5-file demo on a sample folder, then choose Monthly or One-Time PRO if it fits.
 If you were on the BYOK plan, you already have an API key — paste it into Zush’s BYOK settings and continue with no API change.

-If you are coming from Zush to NameQuick (rare, given pricing): if you need MLX or OpenRouter specifically, NameQuick adds those.
+If you are coming from Zush to NameQuick (rare, given pricing): if you need OpenRouter or LM Studio specifically, NameQuick adds those.
 Otherwise the migration mostly just costs more.

 FAQ